kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 author: Kjell Winblad
 ---

-This blog post will discuss [the parallel signal sending optimization][parallel_sig_pr] that recently got merged into the master branch (scheduled to be included in Erlang/OTP 25).
+This blog post discusses [the parallel signal sending optimization][parallel_sig_pr] that recently got merged into the master branch (scheduled to be included in Erlang/OTP 25).
 The optimization improves signal sending throughput when several processes